aicrumb/CQKP/README.md

 I built this so I can have a sort of automatic retrieval method for finding the best article for a question, but it can be used both ways if you're into that?

-### "setup"
+### Setup

-you can do something like
+you can do something like this or you could use git clone to grab it

 ```bash
 wget https://raw.githubusercontent.com/aicrumb/CQKP/master/cqkp.py
 ```

-or just any way to get the script

-and requirements (omit: pytorch, because setup for pytorch is different for every circumstance):
+requirements (omit: pytorch, because setup for pytorch is different for every circumstance):
 ```bash
 pip install transformers wandb
 ```

-### use
+### Use

 picking the best article from a question